deplatt/GrinNet/Written_Reports/Sprint_2/s2-planning-report.md

 # Sprint 2 Planning Report

 ## Capacity
+We will each aim to put in at least 10 hours of progress outside of class over the course of sprint 2.
+Since spring break is between this sprint, we are more eager to finish more tasks.

 ## Goals
 We will aim to complete the following tasks, as dictated by the Sprint 2 requirements: